Marlow Cook: Kentucky House of Representatives

-U.S. Senator
+United States Senator

 In 1968, Cook ran for the U.S. Senate to fill the vacancy created by the retirement of another moderate Republican, Thruston Ballard Morton, a former chairman of the Republican National Committee.
 In the general election in which Richard Nixon carried Kentucky over Hubert Humphrey and George Wallace, Cook defeated former state Commerce Commissioner Katherine Peden.
 He was the first Roman Catholic to hold statewide office in Kentucky.
 He was subsequently one of the first Republican U.S. Senate members to call for Nixon to resign during the Watergate scandal.

 Cook was defeated in his 1974 bid for re-election by Governor Wendell Ford, a popular Democrat.
 Cook's repeated plea that Ford debate him was seen as highly unusual.
 Following the election, Cook resigned his seat early, in December, so that Ford could resign and be appointed senator by his successor, Julian Carroll, thus having greater seniority in assuming the office.
 (Morton had done the same for Cook, in 1968.)